-PLEASE NOTE: Due to COVID-19 the CJL building including the Kosher Dining Hall will be closed for Fall Semester 2020 and all staff will be working remotely.
+PLEASE NOTE: Due to COVID-19 the CJL building including the Kosher Dining Hall will be closed to visitors who are not in the university testing protocol.

 The CJL is a hub for Jewish life at Princeton.
 Our beautiful facility is centrally located, surrounded by academic buildings, residential colleges and the Frist Campus Center.
 The CJL building is owned and maintained by Princeton University and our popular kosher dining hall accepts all Princeton University meal plans.